serverless/blog/posts/2017-07-19-stream-based-challenges-and-patterns.md

 However, it's not quite accurate to say that consumers are completely independent.
 DynamoDB streams are similar to [Kinesis streams](https://aws.amazon.com/kinesis/streams/) under the hood.
 These streams throttle reads in two ways: throughput and read requests.
 For throughput, you may read 2 MB per second from a single shard.
 For read requests, Kinesis streams have a limit of 5 read requests per second on a single shard.
 For DynamoDB streams, these limits are even more strict -- [AWS recommends](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Processing) to have no more than 2 consumers reading from a DynamoDB stream shard.
 If you had more than 2 consumers, as in our example from Part I of this blog post, you'll experience throttling.

-To me, these read request limits are a defect of the Kinesis and DynamoDB streams.
+To me, the read request limits are a defect of the Kinesis and DynamoDB streams.
 If you are hitting throughput limits on your streams, you can increase the number of shards as the MB limit is on a per-shard basis.
 However, there's no similar scaling mechanism if you want to increase the number of read requests.
 Every consumer needs to read from every shard, so increasing the number of shards does not help you scale out consumers.
 The entire notion of an immutable log like Kinesis or Kafka is to allow for multiple independent consumers (check out Jay Krep's excellent book, [I Heart Logs](http://shop.oreilly.com/product/0636920034339.do), for a better understanding of immutable logs).
 With the current read request limits in Kinesis and DynamoDB streams, the number of consumers is severely constrained.

 #### Conclusion